 I also did a w250 with a Hallmark popup camper, great combo.
 I very curious how your getting such great

 mileage.
-After my injector was rebuilt the best I've been able to get is 12 & that sucks
+After my injector pump was rebuilt the best I've been able to get is 12 & that sucks

 Bill in SD